Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Experiment Details

 In both scenarios, the models are trained for $100$ epochs, with the learning rate reduced by a factor of $0.1$ after epochs $75$ and $90$.

 For the target classifier, to ensure a fair comparison of different defense algorithms, we meticulously tuned the hyperparameters of each algorithm to maintain nearly identical classification performance across models.
 The hyperparameters of previous defense methods are described in Appendix \ref{appx:defense summary}.
-For our CALoR, we set $a=1$ and $b=8$ in the confidence adaptation loss, and the adjustable hyperparameter is the rank $r$ in the low-rank compression.
+For our defense, the adjustable hyperparameter is the dimension $r$ in the LoFt.
 The specific hyperparameters used in the main paper are presented in Table \ref{tab:hyperparameters}.
-In high-resolution scenarios with ImageNet as pre-training dataset, to reduce the impact of Tanh’s vanishing gradient effect on training, we first trained for $50$ epochs without defense, and then replaced the classification head with the low-rank classification head.
+In high-resolution scenarios without pre-training, to reduce the impact of $\mathrm{Tanh}$’s vanishing gradient effect on training, we first trained for $50$ epochs without defense and then replaced the classification head with the LoFt classification head.

 For the evaluation models, we use FaceNet-$112$ and MaxViT in low- and high-resolution scenarios, respectively.
 The classification accuracy in the test dataset are shown in Table \ref{tab:eval test acc}.